nick9982/ann_power_consumption_data/README.md

 Required package is jsoncpp.

-To build run command from root folder: cmake -B build && cd build/src && make && ./nn
+To build on linux run the command: chmod +x linux_build.sh && ./build_linux.sh